When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 The ‘passive’ part only comes after you’ve put in the hours to create, launch, and market your course effectively (and I mean HOURS).

-And what’s more, unless you’re an influencer with hundreds of thousands of followers, you’re probably not going to get rich from an online course.
+And what’s more, unless you’re an influencer with hundreds of thousands of followers, you probably won’t get rich from an online course.

 My course isn’t launched yet, so I can’t tell you about that mythical pot of gold at the end of the rainbow.